JohnAD/nimgame.online/README.md

+#nimgame.online

-"nimgame.online" is a web site for hosting open-source javascript-based games written in the Nim programming language.
+a web site for hosting open-source javascript-based games written in the Nim programming language.

-# Submitting A Game
+## Submitting A Game

-Games are submitted via this repo by making changes to the 'website/gameslist.json' file.
-Simply fork the repo and send a PR.
+Games are submitted via this repo by making changes to the [`website/gameslist.json`](https://github.com/JohnAD/nimgame.online/blob/master/website/gameslist.json) file.

+Simply fork this repo and send a PR.

-While this repo does contain the source code to the nimgame.online, you should be generally avoiding changes to the remainder of the repo.
+While this repo does contain the source code to nimgame.online, you should be generally avoiding changes to the remainder of the repo.

 An entry in the **gameslist.json** object array should look like this: